Frequently Asked Questions

-The state pageant is not televised, but it is broadcast live on the state pageant website.
-In addition, DVD videos of the state pageant will be available for sale during the state pageant weekend.
+The state pageant is not televised, but videos of the state pageant will be available for sale during the state pageant weekend.

-Please make as many copies of the white Sponsor Form as needed for the appropriate number of sponsors that you secure.
-If you are getting individual cash donations from family and friends who do not need or want a receipt, you do not need a white Sponsor Form for each individual.
-Do, however, send one white Sponsor Form showing the combined amount donated by family and friends.
+Please make as many copies of the Sponsor Receipt as you need.
+If you are getting individual cash donations from family and friends who do not need or want a receipt, you do not need to provide a Sponsor Receipt.
+Additional copies of the Sponsor Receipt can be printed by going to www.usastatepageants.com/forms.

 In this packet, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
 Be sure to tell them to mention to hotel reservations that they are “Friends or Family of a Miss USA/Teen USA state contestant” so they get a discounted rate!

 Unfortunately, video cameras and still cameras are not permitted at the pageant preliminaries and pageant finals.
-Photos and DVDs will be available for purchase.
+Photos and Videos will be available for purchase.